codeofnode/allrounder/README.md

 ```

 ## Usage
 > A very general usage is below.
-There are many more options available.
+There are many more other options available.

 ```
 $ allrounder my-json-file.json
 $ allrounder my-json-dir
 ```

+## Docs
+> Sorry folks.
+Haven't got much time as of now.
+If you want to initiate, please feel free to contact me or raise a PR.